 Teenagers like the idea of having a keepsake, especially one they can show off.
 Purchase a plain coloured T-Shirt, and a few tubes of fabric paint.
 As each guest arrives get them to sign their name, write a message, or draw a picture for the birthday teen.
 They can even go all out and do hand or even footprints just for fun!

-Fabric paints are available from good craft stores for approximately $4 per tube.
-Look for brands that do not need specialist setting, but instead simply dry by themselves or can be heat-set using an iron or hair dryer.
+Fabric paints are available from good craft stores for approximately $5 per tube.
+Look for brands that don’t need specialist setting, but instead simply dry by themselves or can be heat-set using an iron or hair dryer.

-If you’re a parent and just wading into the minefield of teenagers birthday parties, you’ll definitely want to read our article Negotiating teen birthday parties.
+If you’re a parent and just wading into the minefield of teenagers birthday parties, you’ll definitely want to read our article Tips for negotiating teen birthday parties.
 Or for more expert party advice, check out our Teen’s Birthday section.